Mammograms: A Comprehensive Guide

 5. The entire process usually takes about 20-30 minutes.

-After the mammogram, the images will be reviewed by a radiologist who will interpret the results and send them to the woman's healthcare provider.
+After the mammogram, the medical images will be reviewed by a radiologist who will interpret the results and send them to the woman's healthcare provider.
 If any abnormalities are detected, the healthcare provider may recommend additional tests or procedures, such as a diagnostic mammogram, ultrasound, or biopsy, to determine if cancer or another breast condition is present.

 It's important for women to talk to their healthcare providers about their individual risk factors and when to start getting mammograms.
 Early detection is key in the successful treatment of breast cancer, so regular mammogram screenings are an important part of women's health.